Consumer Code for New Homes

 The Code requires that all home buyers are treated fairly, know what level of service to expect, are kept informed about their purchase and consumer rights both before and after they move in while being provided with a speedy, low-cost dispute resolution scheme to deal with complaints about breaches of the Code.

-You can download a copy of the Consumer Code for New Homes here.
+You can download a copy of the Code from the Consumer Code for New Homes website.

 To find out more about the CCNH please visit www.consumercodefornewhomes.com